Baseball Made It, So Far, Through A Pandemic. Football Hopes To Follow.

 Success didn't just happen

 The NFL is three weeks into its non-bubbled season.
-Teams are playing in their homes cities and travelling.
+Teams are playing in their home cities and travelling.

 And, similar to baseball, the league's having success against the virus.